 The term ERW refers to UXO and AXO.
-UXO25 is defined EO that has been primed, fuzed, armed or otherwise prepared for use or used.
+UXO24 is defined as EO that has been primed, fuzed, armed or otherwise prepared for use or used.
 It may have been fired, dropped, launched or projected yet remains unexploded either through malfunction or design or for any other reason.
 While AXO25 refers to EO that has not been used during an armed conflict, that has been left behind or dumped by a party to an armed conflict, and which is no longer under control of the party that left it behind or dumped it.
 AXO may or may not have been primed, fuzed, armed or otherwise prepared for use.
-The term ERW is often taken not to include mines whose disposal is traditionally considered under demining by militaries and mine action by non-military organizations; however, when undertaking the disposal of ERW in relation to IED threat mitigation, it is also taken to include the disposal of mines.
+The term ERW is often taken not to include mines whose disposal is traditionally considered under demining by militaries and mine action by non-military organizations; however, when undertaking the disposal of ERW as part of CIED operations, it is also taken to include the disposal of mines.
 The disposal of ERW refers to traditional EOD in that it excludes those activities that involve the disposal of IEDs and components thereof, i.e. IEDD.
-Since we are only considering conventional items of EO, it is more accurate to refer to these activities as CMD.
+Since in this case only conventional items of EO are considered, it is more accurate to refer to these activities as CMD.
 For this manual, the disposal of ERW will be undertaken by CMD teams, however IEDD teams are qualified to undertake CMD at least up to IMAS level 3.

-25 IMAS 04.10, 2nd Ed, 01 Jan 03, Amd 7, Aug 14, Glossary of Mine Action
+24 IMAS 04.10, 2nd Ed, 01 Jan 03, Amd 7, Aug 14, Glossary of Mine Action

-These activities are important, other than removing these explosive hazards from the AO, in that it removes key components often used in IEDs.
+These activities contribute to successful CIED operations as more than removing these explosive hazards from the AO, it removes key components often used in IEDs.
 Mines and items of ERW are often used directly as the main charge in IEDs, their fuzes in certain circumstances can be used as part of the initiator of an IED or the energetic material within such items can be harvested to be utilized as the main charge in an IED also.
-The removal of such components from a mission area is a key enabler in IED threat mitigation and is often undertaken by UN agencies such as UNMAS in direct support of explosive hazard reduction efforts.
+The removal of such components from a mission area limits an aggressor's ability to make use of ERW to construct IEDs.